The-Scripters-Guild/ForgeWiki/scripting/nodes/ai/combine-squad-overrides.md

 # Combine Squad Overrides

+## Description
+Returns a Squad Overrides containing the input Squad Overrides

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}